ADA-2019/Project/README.md

 # A list of internal milestones up until project milestone 2
   - #### Nov 10th
   Choose the data archives that fits the subject.
-Clean the dataset.
 Produce a restricted dataset adapted for the project topic
   - #### Nov 17th
-  Create DatFrames, ParseHTML, Exploit data.
+  Create DatFrames, ParseHTML, Clean the dataset.
   - #### Nov 23th
-  Create plots.
+  Exploit data, Analyse and create plots.

+  ***
-  - ### Nov 25th DEADLINE
+  - #### Nov 25th DEADLINE
   Finalize Notebook for submission.
+  ***

+  - #### Dec 2th
+  Depht analysis of the data.
+  Answer research questions.
+  - #### Dec 9th
+  Create meaningful vizualisation for the results.
+  Put all together in a beautiful data story.
   - #### Dec 17th
-  Finish producing content for the report.
+  Finish producing content for the data story.

+  ***
-  - ### Dec 20th DEADLINE
+  - #### Dec 20th DEADLINE
-  Finalize report for submission.
+  Finalize the data story for submission.
+  ***

 # Questions for TAa